G20: Germany's Scholz voices regret over final communique – DW – 11/19/2024

 Scholz sticks by decision to withhold Taurus missiles

-Still, Scholz defended his own prior decision to withhold delivery of long-distance missiles to Kyiv, saying it was the right choice.
+Despite his dissatisfaction with the final communique's comments on Ukraine, German Chancellor Scholz defended his own prior decision to withhold delivery of longer-distance missiles to Kyiv, saying it was the right choice.

 Scholz pointed out that Germany is and will remain Ukraine's biggest individual supporter in Europe.
 At the same time, he underscored what he said was the importance of "acting with prudence."